shortened version—more later

 Swinging: We point out something missing from most swing programs:

 1. Our little “secret:” Let your body move forward on the backswing and then backward on the downswing.
 (Forward means the direction you would go if you were to start walking from the address position.)
 Don’t resist this movement.
 It is a natural reaction to swinging a club around you, and if you resist it you will be in a very difficult position from which to get back on balance by impact.
-Rory McIlroy makes this movement.
+Rory McIlroy and many others makes this movement.
 You can see it on video here; the first example is about 35 seconds in, and another at one minute 40 seconds, among others.
 The head moves forward on the backswing, backward on the downswing, and forward again on the followthrough (very quickly on the downswing so it is a little hard to see).

 2. Don’t “move off the ball” (to the trailing side) on the backswing.
 Moving to the trailing side makes it very difficult to get back into the hitting position, requiring a lot of difficult leg work and excellent timing.
 If you don’t move off the ball, less physical effort and physical coordination is required, so the swing is more consistent.
 To learn to stay centered, put your feet together and pose and go through different positions of the swing, keeping the weight on each foot the same.
 The theory or physics behind this is that the torso is actually moving toward the target on the backswing and away from the target on the downswing, in opposition to the mass of the arms and club, thus maintaining a central balance.